-Opened in September 2009, the Chester Community Physical Therapy Clinic is a student-led pro-bono clinic developed to serve the physical therapy needs of our surrounding community – specifically for those without insurance coverage or those that have had their benefits exhausted.
-Examination and intervention services are provided by Widener University DPT students that are supervised by Pennsylvania licensed physical therapists, many of whom are Widener alumni.
+Opened in September 2009, the Chester Community Physical Therapy Clinic is a student-led pro-bono clinic developed to serve the physical therapy needs of our surrounding community – specifically for those without insurance coverage or those who have had their benefits exhausted.
+Examination and intervention services are provided by Widener University DPT students who are supervised by Pennsylvania-licensed physical therapists, many of whom are Widener alumni.

-Students in the entry-level DPT program lead sustainable physical activity and health education programming on a weekly basis in the Chester Commmunity.
-These ongoing programs occur at the Freedom Baptist Church After-School Program, Stinson Tower, and the Widener Child Development Center.
-Students rotate through all of these sites in their first year.
+Students in the entry-level DPT program lead sustainable physical activity and health education programming on a weekly basis in the Chester community.
+These ongoing programs occur at several community locations, including Freedom Baptist Church After-School Program, Stinson Tower, and the Widener Child Development Center.

 Martin Luther King Mobility Clinics